PAXSTORE/paxstore-3rd-app-android-sdk/README.md

 }
 ### Step 3：Download Parameters API
-Download parameter (Optional, ignore this part if you don't have download parameter requirement) Register your receiver
+Download parameter (Optional, ignore this part if you don't have download parameter requirement)

+Register your receiver (**Replace the category name with your own app package name**)

      <receiver android:name=".YourReceiver">
               <intent-filter>
                   <action android:name="com.paxmarket.ACTION_TO_DOWNLOAD_PARAMS" />
                   <category android:name="Your PackageName" />
               </intent-filter>
      </receiver>

 Create your receiver.
-Since download will cost some time, we recommand you do it in your own service
+Since download will cost some time, we recommend you do it in your own service

       public class YourReceiver extends BroadcastReceiver {
           @Override
           public void onReceive(Context context, Intent intent) {
+              //todo add log to see if the broadcast is received, if not, please check whether the bradcast config is correct Log.i("DownloadParamReceiver", "broadcast received");
-              // since download may cost a long time, we recommand you do it in your own service context.startService(new Intent(context, YourService.class));
+              //since download may cost a long time, we recommend you do it in your own service context.startService(new Intent(context, YourService.class));
           }
       }